clarkbw/loopback-ds-timestamp-mixin/README.md

 OPTIONS
 =============

-To use different values than `createdAt` and `updatedAt` for the default attribute names just add that to the mixin options.
+The attribute names `createdAt` and `updatedAt` are configurable.
+To use different values for the default attribute names add the following parameters to the mixin options.

+In this example we change `createdAt` and `updatedAt` to `createdOn` and `updatedOn`, respectively.

   {
     "name": "Widget",